September 25, 2018

 "Imagination, Arts and Evangelism: How C.S.
 Lewis and the Creative Arts Help Us 'Past Watchful Dragons'"

-This event will include poetry and music by Dr. Michael Ward and Dr. Malcolm Guite interspersed with conversation moderated by Dr. Jerry Root exploring how C.S.
+This event included poetry and music by Dr. Michael Ward and Dr. Malcolm Guite interspersed with conversation moderated by Dr. Jerry Root exploring how C.S.
 Lewis and the creative arts help us ease past “watchful dragons” and awaken us to the transcendent.

-This evening is co-hosted by the Muriel Fuller Endowment for the Imagination and the Arts of the Marion E. Wade Center, and the Billy Graham Center for Evangelism.
-It is free and open to the public.
+This evening was co-hosted by the Muriel Fuller Endowment for the Imagination and the Arts of the Marion E. Wade Center, and the Billy Graham Center for Evangelism.

 September 26, 2018